ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 _"What row do you mean exactly by this data item you are passing?"_

-There are two approaches you can take: 1) Providing Row Node IDs, or 2) Using Object References.
+There are two approaches you can take: 1) Providing Row Keys, or 2) Using Object References.

-- ### Providing Row Node IDs (Faster)
+- ### Providing Row Keys (Faster)

-  If you are using the grid callback `getRowNode` (explained in [Row Node IDs](/row-object/#row-node-ids)) then the grid will match data provided in the transaction with data in the grid using the ID.
+  If you are providing [Row Keys](/row-keys/) using the grid callback `getRowKey()` then the grid will match data provided in the transaction with data in the grid using the key.

-  For updating rows, the grid will find the row with the same ID and then swap the data out for the newly provided data.
+  For updating rows, the grid will find the row with the same key and then swap the data out for the newly provided data.

-  For removing rows, the grid will find the row with the same ID and remove it.
-For this reason, the provided records within the `remove` array only need to have an ID present.
+  For removing rows, the grid will find the row with the same key and remove it.
+For this reason, the provided records within the `remove` array only need to have an key present.

   <snippet>
   const gridOptions = {
-      getRowNodeId: (data) => data.employeeId
+      getRowKey: (data) => data.employeeId
   }
   </snippet>